-Students will take an intensive German language class at either the beginning, intermediate or advanced level.
-Short oral and written language tests will be give the first day of class to help place students in a class that will fit their skill level.
-Students will also complete two seminars, each one week in length, taught in English or German by faculty members from Germany or abroad.
+You will take an intensive German language class at either the beginning, intermediate or advanced level.
+Short oral and written language tests will be given the first day of class to help place you in a class that will fit your skill level.
+You will also complete two seminars, each one week in length, taught in English or German by faculty members from Germany or abroad.
 The focus of each seminar will be on the chosen ISU topic, which changes annually.
-In addition to traditional classes, a cultural program revolving around the summer program topic will take students on several thematic excursions.
+In addition to traditional classes, a cultural program revolving around the summer program topic will take you on several thematic excursions.

-MU students: U.S. letter grades will be issued and will appear on students' MU transcripts; these grades will be calculated into students' MU GPAs.
-Students must work with their academic adviser(s) to obtain pre-approval as to how the courses might fulfill degree requirements.
+MU students: U.S. letter grades will be issued and will appear on your MU transcripts; these grades will be calculated into your GPA.
+You must work with your academic adviser(s) to obtain pre-approval as to how the courses might fulfill degree requirements.

 Located in the heart of Germany, Marburg is a small and lively medieval town with a long university tradition.
 With approximately 19,300 students and 7,500 staff members, Philipps Universität, Marbug, is one of Germany's medium-sized universities.
 The ISU location, university cafeteria, and the romantic and picturesque old city with its castle, cafes, boutiques, movie theaters and museums are all within walking distance.
-Students will learn their way around quickly.
-Recently named "the creative little city," students will have the opportunity to enjoy a multitude of artistic venues from classical music to open-air festivals.
+You will learn your way around quickly.
+Recently named "the creative little city," you will have the opportunity to enjoy a multitude of artistic venues from classical music to open-air festivals.

-Students will stay in single rooms in the university dormitories.
+You will stay in a single room in a university dormitory.
 There are common bathrooms, showers, kitchen and laundry facilities in each dormitory building.
-A small meal subsidy is included in the program fee and can be used in the mensa and cafeterias, but the majority of the meals are the students' responsibility.
+A small meal subsidy is included in the program fee and can be used in the mensa and cafeterias, but the majority of the meals are your responsibility.